• Email

 Instructions

-• Make 1 serving of brown rice (¼ cup uncooked) with a sprinkle of dashi stock powder mixed in with the water used to make the rice.
+• Make 1 serving of rice (¼ cup uncooked) with a sprinkle of dashi stock powder mixed in with the water used to make the rice.
 This boosts the flavor of the rice immensely.

 • When the vegetables and chicken are done cooking, mix in the rice and stir thoroughly.
-Once mixed through, crack in an egg and mix in with the rice.

 • Garnish with green onions and enjoy your Japanese garlic fried rice!